CayleighLeishman/CSE-397/Week01CareerPrepGettingWordOutGoals.md

  I could do more work to see what IDE each company uses.
 I never really thought to look into that, but that could be a great way to expand my expereince.
 Seeing IDE's of different companies may also help me see which IDE;s the common donominator and maybe get some practice with their IDE's.
 Or at least be wiling to work with it.

   Something I'm not familiar with though would be accesibility techniques outside of Alt Text.
-So I can see if there's new ways for me to learn techniques or information about how that's done.There could be other packages that we can use to utilize our coding efficiency time but remaing accessible.
+So I can see if there's new ways for me to learn techniques or information about how that's done.
+There could be other packages that we can use to utilize our coding efficiency time but remaing accessible.
 I'm not sure yet.

 **SMART Goals:**

 *Improvements*

-I looked over these students for ideas on how to imrpove my resume/linkedIn.
+I looked over these students for ideas on how to improve my resume/Linkedin.
 * (Jackson Westover:)[https://github.com/jcwestover/CSE-397/blob/main/Week01CareerPrepGettingWordOutIntro.md]
 * (Brycen Williams:)[https://github.com/Brycenjwill/cse-397/blob/main/Week01CareerPrepGettingWordOutIntro.md]
 * (Mabel Heiner) [https://github.com/mabelheiner/cse-397/blob/main/Week01CareerPrepGettingWordOutIntro.md]